 Contact Our Team

-Frequently Asked Questions
+Frequently Asked Questions About Renting Property in Istanbul

 What is a Tahliye Taahhütnamesi?

-A Tahliye Taahhütnamesi is a separate eviction commitment agreement where the tenant agrees to leave the property on a specific future date.
-It should be prepared and signed correctly to reduce enforceability risks.
+A Tahliye Taahhütnamesi is a separate written eviction commitment agreement in which the tenant agrees to vacate the property on a specified future date.
+It is commonly used by landlords in Turkey as an additional layer of protection alongside the tenancy agreement.

-Should an eviction commitment be notarised?
+Should the eviction commitment agreement be notarised?

-What type of guarantor is best?
+What type of guarantor is preferable?

-Does a guarantor’s spouse need to approve?
+Does the guarantor’s spouse need to approve the guarantor obligation?

 Should all adult occupants sign the tenancy agreement?